-The building, at 9515 Hannah Lane, Bldg.
+The new Resilience Training Center and SHARP Resource Center on Fort Belvoir officially opened with a ribbon-cutting ceremony, July 13.The building, at 9515 Hannah Lane, Bldg.
 1099, the old Logan Dental Clinic location, will serve as "a one-stop shop" for resilience training programs for the National Capital Region and for Sexual Harassment/Assault Response and Prevention training programs, counseling and victim services on the installation, officials said at the ribbon cutting.